DevOtts/scrum-story-gpt/README.md

 # Scrum Story GPT

 This Chrome Extension was created to save you a bunch of time when you are creating your Scrum Stories.
-It will help on writing the sprint stories on the write format and subtasks in one click.
+It will help on writing the sprint stories in the written format and subtasks in one click.

 ## How to add Story Descriptions